Adding videos to your blog posts will not only help with SEO, it’ll break up the text and add life to your content.

 We didn’t know it at the time, but this first video laid the foundation for many blog videos to come.
 After receiving a lot of positive qualitative feedback on social and an uptick in signups, we knew we were onto something.

 Every time we get ready to launch something new, our video team starts brainstorming.
-Take, for example, the following video, which is featured at the top of our post about our new Agency Partner Program.
+Take, for example, the following video, which is featured at the top of our post about our latest product announcement — Wistia now supports podcasts!

-Not only does this video feature Dee Dee, the leader of our new agency program, it also conveys how excited we all are about this launch.
+Not only does this video feature real Wistians, but it also conveys how excited we all are about this launch.
 By sharing videos like this at the top of our posts, we increase time on page and introduce our audience to our new features with memorable enthusiasm.

 It’s real easy to go overboard on these puppies because they are fairly easy to make and a lot of fun to use.
 On our blog, we use them to illustrate technical concepts or add a touch of entertainment to otherwise dense posts.

 Compared to their friendly cousins, GIFs, these autoplaying videos have higher resolution, and they’re faster to load, making them a preferable type of media for a blog post.
-If you’re interested in GIFs, our social media manager, Jenny, wrote all about how to turn videos into custom GIFs to boost engagement on social.
+If you’re interested in GIFs, our Director of Content and Creative, Jenny, wrote all about how to turn videos into custom GIFs to boost engagement on social.

 Whether it’s the founders of your company looking despondent about a failed side project (see below) or a teammate getting extra excited about trimming her first video clips in Adobe Premiere, these looping videos can reinforce a point, add clarity to a visual subject, or simply delight readers.